 Writing Seminar: The skills you gain in “Writing Sem” during your first year—how to pose a strong question and craft a well-informed original argument, how to work within and across disciplines, how to tap into the vast resources of Princeton’s libraries and collaborate with your peers—will be indispensable for your academic and non-academic endeavors, at Princeton and beyond.

 Distribution Requirements: Distribution requirements allow you to explore topics that are unfamiliar and sound interesting, and ensure that your academic studies do not become too focused too early.
-Distribution requirements are easily fulfilled within the four years of your overall degree program.
 An introductory course to a possible major, an arts course offered through the Lewis Center for the Arts, and/or a Freshman Seminar are all great ways to satisfy some of the distribution requirements during the first year and, possibly, discover a new intellectual passion.

 -